RekaVadasz/dog-name-finder-FE/README.md

 Project is available at: https://courageous-lokum-e6dc50.netlify.app/

 *Please note that at first load the API response time is slow (30 sec) due to hosting limitations.*

+## 	:hammer_and_wrench: Work in progress - features to be implemented:

+- upload image of new dog by users to an image hosting cloud
+- JWT (JSON Web Token)
+- save favourite dogs of users (visible on profile)
+- ...

 ## Run app locally: